-‘The Voice’ Pregnancy Shocker!
-Blake And Gwen Reportedly Give Up Their Baby Dreams As Adam Breaks Big News
+‘The Voice’ Pregnancy Shocker: Blake And Gwen Reportedly Give Up Their Baby Dreams As Adam Breaks Big News

 There’s a new pregnancy on The Voice!
 Adam Levine just announced that his wife, Behati Prinsloo, is pregnant with their second kid.
 The big news shocked the entire cast and crew of The Voice, but did it cause Blake Shelton and Gwen Stefani to rethink their baby plans?

-Levine’s baby announcement came as a complete surprise as Prinsloo just had their first daughter, Dusty Rose, a year ago.
-An inside source told Hollywood Life that Levine’s co-stars thought Shelton and Stefani would be the next ones to announce a coming child.
+Levine’s baby announcement came as a complete surprise, as Prinsloo just had their first daughter, Dusty Rose, a year ago.
+An inside source told Hollywood Life that Levine’s co-stars thought Shelton and Stefani would be the next ones to announce a pregnancy.
 Despite the initial shock, everyone is happy for Levine, who couldn’t be more thrilled about having another baby.

 “The Voice crew were all surprised with the pregnancy announcement, but are very happy for Adam becoming a father again,” the source shared.
 “They saw how much he loved becoming a father last year, so everyone feels very happy for him and his family.
 But everyone thought the next baby in The Voice family would be coming from Blake [Shelton] and Gwen [Stefani].”